 How do sites running AdThrive ads rank in Google search compared to sites running ads with Ad Provider X?

-To answer this question, we turned to SEMrush, one of the most respected tools for SEO analysis and competitive research.
+We turned to SEMrush, one of the most respected tools for SEO analysis and competitive research, to answer this question.

 Top 20 Keywords

 Using March 2019 (the last complete month) as our timeframe for analyzing our pool of thousands of sites running ads from both ad providers, we identified the top 20 keywords for every site.
 These are the keywords SEMrush sees your site ranking best for in Google.

 Then, we used SEMrush to see where each site ranked for its top keywords — the weighted median for any fellow statistics nerds out there.

 In Google search results, AdThrive publishers’ content ranked 3.8 positions higher than content from sites with Ad Provider X.